RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

       authority: <your-preferred-env-var-name> # Optional.
 The Microsoft Entra authority
       authorityHost: <your-preferred-env-var-name> # Optional.
 The host name of Microsoft Entra authority
 ```
-## Overview

-The `aadApp/create` action allows you to create a Microsoft Entra application with an optional client secret.
-This action generates identifiers such as `clientId`, `objectId`, `tenantId`, `authority`, and `authorityHost`, which are essential for managing the Microsoft Entra application.
-If required, a client secret can also be generated.

 ## Input Specification

 ### YAML Example